 Champaign maintains 60 parks, with a total of 654 acres of green space within city limits.
 Dodd Park, which is near Parkland College and is dedicated to the many Olympic athletes to have come from Champaign, is the largest in the city, housing over 100 acres of lighted athletic fields and picnic areas.
 Centennial Park, which contains both the Sholem Aquatic Center and Prairie Farms, is a hotspot for winter sledding.
 Westside Park, in downtown Champaign, was once a commons, where locals could graze their cows for a small fee.
 It’s now home to the more standard park benches and bandstands.

-When we take a look at the two-bedroom comparison from April to May, Champaign experienced a 1.83% increase for the price of a two-bedroom apartment.
-The rent price for a Champaign two-bedroom apartments currently stands at $1,171.0.
+When we take a look at the two-bedroom comparison from August to September, Champaign experienced a -0.36% decrease for the price of a two-bedroom apartment.
+The rent price for a Champaign two-bedroom apartments currently stands at $1,117.0.

 Rent prices have increased in Champaign over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the Champaign suburb increased last month.
-On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 0 of the Champaign suburbs increased last month.
+On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: